ODDITIES AND ALL

 Everyone should embrace the right to criticize, question, or analyze their thinking, especially when thoughts dismiss helpfulness.
 The consideration of how childhood thought processes about the sun and squinting influenced personal feelings about those same topics in adult-life and encouraged association of that thought with derogatory self-criticism is astounding.
 This same thought process negatively manifested itself through the harsh criticism about that image upon publication.
 Furthermore, ignorance only made matters worse.

 Truthfully, glasses would have resolved things.
 Had they been a part of life since then, those odd facial expressions would have ceased to exist and opinions of the sun and photography would have differed.
 At the time, though, if this experience never existed, would any lessons have been learned?
 Probably not.
 That is the beauty of living and experiencing things.

 Presently, embracing those odd quirks and mannerisms come quickly for these oddities are beautiful and offer a broad perspective on one's individuality.
-When a person can express, embrace, accept, and portray themselves as themselves - oddities and all - abundant liberation follow.
+When a person can express, embrace, accept, and portray themselves as themselves - quirks and all - abundant liberation follows.
 Each individual has specific ways of being, co-existing with others with oddities of their own.
-When considered, is it safe to ask, will learning how to embrace each other a little more come when one understands how instrumental each oddity is in the lives of others an their own?
+When considered, is it safe to ask, will embracing each other a little more come when one understands how instrumental each oddity is in the lives of others, but most importantly, their own?